-This page starts with an article giving useful information and advice for genealogists researching their Irish roots.
-Under the article you will find an overview of the main genealogical archives and libraries in Dublin, a guide to online resources, and links to our articles that were published in various magazines and our blog.
+This page starts with an article giving useful advice for genealogists researching their Irish roots.
+Under the article you will find an overview of the main genealogical archives and libraries in Dublin as well as a guide to online resources.

 Here we will share with you the main areas where you can go wrong in your research and give you tips and examples of how to prevent making these common mistakes.

 Every family history starts with talking to your family members, drawing upon their memory, and recording their stories.
 For one family, we received the information below:

 “Mary married Carroll O’Donnell and they had one son, who died about 1904.
 Mary fell and broke her leg which caused her death in 1938.
 Carroll died in 1937-8.”

 The information was recorded in a very detailed memoir, written by a family member who had lived from 1897 to 1985, i.e. the events had happened during her lifetime.
 Should you therefore conclude it is reliable?